 You can also follow people who are honest in their feeds and make you feel like one of them, those who talk about mental health or body positivity.

 - Meditate.
 The problem is we don’t actually know what it really means.
-It’s not “doing nothing” but focussing and calming down your mind and body.
-Only 10 minutes can make a huge difference in your life.
+It’s not “doing nothing” but focusing and calming down your mind and body.
+10 minutes can make a huge difference in your life.
 If you are new to it, you can take help from apps like Headspace, Spotify, etc.

-- Have ‘casual’ and ‘fun’ zoom calls with colleagues weekly.
+- Have ‘casual’ and ‘fun’ zoom calls with people.
 Here at Do Your Thng, we have been doing these meetings since the lockdown began, and trust me, there’s something therapeutic about connecting with our peers after a stressful week and these meetings are one of those elements which keep us going through the next week.

 If you are in India and facing any mental health issues or distress please reach out to a loved one, a therapist or mental health hotline at 1800-599-0019.
 Your mental health matters.